 Drills and shots are presented to the goaltender in two basic formats.
 In the simplest form there are only simulated players taking shots.
 You can see in the screenshot above they are basic body forms and sticks.
 These allow the goalie to work on movements and track pucks and make saves that presumably are less intense in terms of processing requirements for the Oculus headset, so all the drills can be presented immediately on request.
 Sense Arena is limited of course by the amount of memory and processing power of the headset.

 In fact, when we first started working with Sense Arena, we completed several sessions before we even realized there was another type of drill beyond the simulated players.
-While reading a release is not really possible working with these computer-shot drills, we found the system to be impressive and extremely useful for tracking and reaction.
-It wasn’t until a conversation with Ranford that we learned there were also video-based drills and shots.
+While reading a release is not really possible working with simulated players, tracking pucks and making saves is still very possible.

 In these drills the goalie sees a player on video take a shot in a realistic situation.
 This is not a single video used to stand in for a player; it is a wide number of videos so you feel like you are in a real practice, unsure of what the player will do next.
 Players are both left and right handed and vary their shot location slightly as well.
 As the puck is released from the video player's stick it is replaced with the simulated puck and the VR system takes over and the puck comes at you, though honestly, you can't tell that it has happened, especially at higher shot velocities.
 You just see a puck coming and react like you would on the ice.